 If you have been to the Caribbean, you know all the wonderful flavours the islands have to offer.
 That fresh, juicy, sweet fruit is so inviting.
 Oh to have such delicious delights available here too.

 I know we can get some of these in the grocery stores (if you are lucky).
 What is so disappointing is the difference in taste between island fresh, and fruit that is shipped thousands of miles to us.
 If only I could grow pineapples in my backyard!!

 This simple tropical fruit salsa recipe is the closest I can get to exotic island flavours.
 With the added hit of Jamaican rum, my family thinks this the best salsa ever.
 Great as a topping for watermelon pizza.

 Growing up as a kid, my aunt had an orchard.
 Every year we would have our share of cherries, pears, peaches, and plums.
 Yes, Ontario fruit is delicious too.
 Mom never ventured into the fruit aisle in the grocery store, other than to get some bananas.

 One day, a friend brought some cantaloupe to school, and I was so eager to give this a try.
 I immediately fell in love with the taste of tropical fruit.
 The smell, taste, and texture enticed my taste buds.
 Taking some home to mom, I was hoping to get her to venture a little further into the fruit section next time she went grocery shopping.
 Unfortunately, that did not happen.

 Let’s fast forward to growing up, getting married and doing my own shopping.
 My grocery shopping is totally different than what mom did.
-I skip isles she would shop in, and visit isles that didn’t even exist back then.
+I skip aisles she would shop in, and visit aisles that didn’t even exist back then.

 Always on the lookout for new and exciting fruits and veggies to try, the produce section gets lots of traffic from me.
 I do love the farmer’s market in the growing season, but for exotic things, the grocery store or specialty market is the place to look.